thinkloop/memoizerific/README.md

 ##### Results

-The results from the tests are interesting.
-While LRU-Memoize performed well with few arguments and lots of cache hits, it quickly degraded as the environment became more challenging.
-At 4+ arguments, it was 5x-10x-20x slower than the other contenders, and began to hit severe performance issues that could potentially cause real-world problems.
-I would not recommend it for heavy production use.
+LRU-Memoize performed well with few arguments and lots of cache hits, but quickly degraded as the environment became more challenging.
+At 4+ arguments it was up to 20x slower, enough to cause material consequences.

-Memoizee came in a solid second place, around 31% less performant than Memoizerific.
-In most scenarios this will not be very noticeable, in others, like memoizing in a loop, or recursively, it might be.
-Importantly though, it degraded gracefully, and remained within sub 1s levels almost all the time.
-Memoizee is acceptable for production use.

-Memoizerific was fastest in all tests except one.
-It was built for production with complex real-world use in mind.
+Memoizee performed well and is a solid library.

+Memoizerific was the fastest by about 30%.

 ## License